EmanuelSommer/portvine/cran-comments.md

+## Version 1.0.3 of the portvine package (dependency management)

+Due to the changes in the `BH` packages I dropped the system requirement `C++11` as suggested by the CRAN maintainers.

 ## Version 1.0.2 of the portvine package (just Bugfixes)

 Besides the bugfixes mentioned below no changes to the package were made.